saturnflyer/chemistrykit/README.md

 -r, --results_file [NAME]   Specify the name of your results file.
 --tag [TAGS]                Specify a list of tags to run or exclude.
 --params [HASH]             Send a list of "key:value" parameters to the ENV.
+-x, --retry [INT]           How many times should a failing test be retried.
 ```

 ###generate forumla